LOPR: Latent Occupancy PRediction using Generative Models: Related Work

 \section{Related Work}

-\textbf{OGM Prediction}: The majority of prior work in occupancy grid prediction uses an adaptation on the recurrent neural network (RNN) with convolutions. \citet{dequaire2018deep} applied a Deep Tracking approach~\citep{ondruska2016deep} to track objects through occlusions and predict future binary occupancy grid states with an RNN and a Spatial Transformer~\cite{jaderberg2015spatial}. \citet{schreiber2019long} provided dynamic occupancy grids (DOGMas) with cell-wise velocity estimates as input to a ConvLSTM~\cite{xingjian2015convolutional} for environment prediction from a stationary platform. \citet{schreiber2021dynamic} extended this work to forecast DOGMas in a moving ego-vehicle setting. \citet{mohajerin2019multi} applied a difference learning approach to predict occupancy grids as seen from the coordinate frame of the first observed time step. \citet{itkina2019dynamic} used the PredNet ConvLSTM architecture~\cite{lotter2016deep} to achieve ego-centric occupancy grid prediction. \citet{lange2020attention} reduced the blurring and the gradual disappearance of dynamic obstacles in the predicted grids by developing an attention augmented ConvLSTM mechanism.
-Concurrently, \citet{toyungyernsub2021double} addressed obstacle disappearance with a double-prong framework assuming knowledge of the static and dynamic obstacles present in the scene.
-Predicted occupancy grids often lack agent identity information. \citet{mahjourian2022occupancy} addressed this by exploiting occupancy flow estimates to trace back the agent identities from the observed OGM frames to the predicted ones.
-Unlike prior work, we perform predictions in the task-independent latent space of generative models with the aim of increasing prediction quality.
+\textbf{OGM Prediction}: The majority of prior work in OGM prediction generates OGMs with LiDAR measurements (L-OGMs) and uses an adaptation on the recurrent neural network (RNN) with convolutions. \citet{dequaire2018deep} applied a Deep Tracking approach~\citep{ondruska2016deep} to track objects through occlusions and predict future binary OGMs with an RNN and a spatial transformer~\cite{jaderberg2015spatial}. \citet{schreiber2019long} provided dynamic occupancy grid maps (DOGMas) with cell-wise velocity estimates as input to a ConvLSTM~\cite{xingjian2015convolutional} for environment prediction from a stationary platform. \citet{schreiber2021dynamic} extended this work to forecast DOGMas in a moving ego-vehicle setting. \citet{mohajerin2019multi} applied a difference learning approach to predict OGMs as seen from the coordinate frame of the first observed time step. \citet{itkina2019dynamic} used the PredNet ConvLSTM architecture~\cite{lotter2016deep} to achieve ego-centric OGM prediction. \citet{lange2020attention} reduced the blurring and the gradual disappearance of dynamic obstacles in the predicted grids by developing an attention augmented ConvLSTM mechanism.
+Concurrently, \citet{toyungyernsub2021double} addressed obstacle disappearance with a double-prong framework assuming knowledge of the static and dynamic obstacles.
+Predicted OGMs often lack agent identity information. \citet{mahjourian2022occupancy} addressed this by exploiting occupancy flow estimates to trace back the agent identities from the observed OGM frames.
+They used upstream perception detections to generate OGMs with vectorized represenations (V-OGMs) and hence require manual labeling.
+Unlike prior work, we perform stochastic OGM predictions in the latent space of generative models of all available sensors without any manual labeling.